 Or don’t!
-I’m not a doctor but I don’t think this study paints the entire picture.
+I’m not a scientist but I don’t think this study paints the entire picture.
 At best… perhaps it merely gives us some interesting insights to consider.
 I’m going to suggest that you NOT just take it at face value or buy into the idea of slathering chemicals onto your skin in order to avoid the sun – which you are likely already avoiding by lifestyle but probably shouldn’t considering that the sun provides you an abundance of D3 and protection from cancer.
 Wait… what?

 With that out of the way, let’s dig in.
-If you were to look hard enough (by typing in a couple of keywords to a search engine), you would find that potential contributors of skin cancer include being exposed to toxic substances or having a condition that weakens your immune system.
+If you were to look hard enough (by typing in a couple of keywords to a search engine), you would find that potential contributors to skin cancer include being exposed to toxic substances or having a condition that weakens your immune system.
 Welcome to modern life!
 On these two topics alone, I could write volumes.
 However, it’s important to keep in mind that our bodies are the judge of what it considers toxic (not the guy in the white coat).

 Now before I continue, let me also say that people with weakened immune systems have a greater risk of developing skin cancer as well.
 This includes the millions of people taking immunosuppressant drugs.
-Additionally, people who received radiation treatment for skin conditions or who have been exposed to things like arsenic, may also be at risk.
+Additionally, people who received radiation treatment for skin conditions or who have been exposed to things like arsenic may also be at risk.

 But let’s make this simple and look at the biggest clue.
 The study says specifically “since 1985”.
 So I set out to discover what all happened in 1985?
 As it turns out… a couple of fairly significant things actually.